There will be a Dance audition information session on Dec 1, 2021 at 7:00pm

-The Dance Program focuses on technical development in both Ballet and Modern Dance.
-Along with dance technique classes, the program also seeks to develop the students’ creativity through composition and choreography.
+The Dance Program focuses on technical development in the disciplines of classical ballet and modern dance.
+Along with technique classes, the program seeks to develop the students’ creativity through composition, choreography, and performance.

-Students explore their choreographic abilities through the study of the basic elements of dance, composition exercises and the creation of individual and group choreographic works.
-Beginning with the basic elements (e.g. flow, space, time, levels), students experiment with combining these elements in sequences.
-Through improvisation, students use these elements to vary established patterns or to develop an idea or theme.
-Through performance and creation, students begin to develop an aesthetic consciousness and the ability to express themselves and effectively project their ideas to an audience.
+Students build their choreographic abilities through the study of the basic elements of dance; varied composition exercises; and the creation of individual and small group choreographic works.
+Beginning with the basic elements of dance (i.e. body, space, time, energy, relationship), students learn to combine these elements in original sequences and explore how to develop rich ideas and themes.
+Through guided discussion, improvisation and performance, students begin to develop an aesthetic consciousness and the ability to express themselves while effectively projecting their ideas to an audience.

 DANCE HISTORY and THEORY